anirbanbasu/frankfurtermcp/README.md

 Upon successful build and container start, the MCP server will be available over HTTP at [http://localhost:8000/sse](http://localhost:8000/sse) for the Server Sent Events (SSE) transport, or [http://localhost:8000/mcp](http://localhost:8000/mcp) for the streamable HTTP transport.

-### Dynamic mounting with FastMCP

-To see how to use the MCP server by mounting it dynamically with [FastMCP](https://gofastmcp.com/) as part of your own MCP server, check the file [`src/frankfurtermcp/composition.py`](https://github.com/anirbanbasu/frankfurtermcp/blob/master/src/frankfurtermcp/composition.py).

 ### Cloud hosted servers

 The currently available cloud hosted options are as follows.